Commercial Sexual Exploitation, Trafficking, and Sex/Erotic Industry Survivor Services

-We provide individual support counseling & psychoeducation, groups, referrals, safety planning, assistance with harassment & protection orders, Safe At Home program, supportive services, and assist with personal care items and basic needs.
+We provide individual support counseling & psychoeducation, group support, referrals, safety planning, assistance with harassment & protection orders, Safe At Home program, supportive services, and assistance with personal care items and basic needs.
 We also offer presentations, trainings, and professional consultations- all at no cost.

 Safe Harbor/No Wrong Door Model

 CMSAC was selected in November of 2014 by the state of Minnesota to serve commercially sexually exploited youth.
 The Minnesota Department of Health and the Minnesota Department of Human Services designated CMSAC to offer supportive services through the Safe Harbor/No Wrong Door model.

 Commercial sexual exploitation of youth includes all youth (age 17 and under) who agreed to engage, or were forced to engage, in sexual activity, exotic dancing, stripping, erotic massage, or sexually explicit imagery/videos in exchange for something of value (or the promise of something of value).
 This may include a sexual exchange for a fee, food, clothing, transportation, a cell phone, a place to stay, protection, drugs, or alcohol.
 For the purposes of Safe Harbor/No Wrong Door, the means of exploitation is irrelevant in determining eligibility for services.